Savski Venac: Sport

 Sportsko Selo ("Sport Village") – In the early 1970s a football pitch was built at the end of the Deligradska street, right above the highway.
 It was adapted into the Yugoslav People's Army Reserve Officers' Training Ground, but in the early 1990s the location was abandoned.
 The lot was left unattended and gradually turned into a rubbish dump.
 In 2009 a project for the ground was jointly drafted by the city and the municipality with the working title "Ada Ciganlija u malom".
 After two years of construction, the new complex was opened on 30 May 2011.
 It covers an area of 85 are and contains one volleyball, three basketball and four tennis courts, children playgrounds and a fitness plateau.
 There are also a futsal and bocce courts, outdoor gym, walking paths, rest areas, wooden ice-cream kiosk and a parking lot.
 The complex is situated in a wooded area and includes an amphitheater suitable for the theatrical performances in the open.
 Invited to choose the name for the complex between the originally proposed "Ada Ciganlija u malom" and "Sportsko Selo" which appeared during the construction, citizens picked the latter.

+Local football club FK BASK plays in the third-tier Serbian League Belgrade and play their home games at the Careva Ćuprija Stadium.